Super-Protocol/docs/docs/developers/offers/index.md

 Learn more about offers [here](/developers/fundamentals/offers).

-You can also see the source code for some of the solutions and data offers in the public [Super Protocol GitHub](https://github.com/Super-Protocol).

 ## For Developers

 These are the offers that will be most useful for developers when deploying your own solutions with CLI.